Dr. Kaproth's Research Projects

 Recruitment:

-For Spring 2025, I am looking for an *exceptional* MS graduate student to work on a new USDA grant related to sugar maples (Acer saccharum).
-Students must be *highly motivated* and have a strong interest in plant ecology (projects should include investigations in soil health and ecophysiology with a focus on GIS, statistics, analysis, and forest sustainability) using lab and field work.
-The student will work with a team to assist in building a remote sensing model to predict maple syrup production and forest health.
+For Fall 2026, I may be looking for an *exceptional* MS graduate student to work on biology research related to oaks and/or prairie systems.
+Students must be *highly motivated* and have a strong interest in plant ecology (projects should include investigations in drought tolerance, ecophysiology, and systematics with a focus on GIS, statistics, analysis, and ecosystem health) using lab and field work.
+The student may work with a team of collaborators to look at systems across the Americas.

-The research may be conducted at local field sites (e.g. in Minnesota), but will also have summers in the Upper Peninsula of Michigan.
+The research may be conducted at local field sites (e.g. in Minnesota) but may have fieldwork outside of the state.
 The academic portion of the degree will take place at Minnesota State University, Mankato.
 To conduct research, you may need to coordinate undergraduate student assistants, be able to drive, and/or work in adverse (hot) conditions.

 Caveat: I don’t expect you to know exactly what project you want to research, but you should be driven to investigate ecological or plant fitness and production questions.